SandwichRising/Keeb68/README.md

 <br>

-This custom keyboard PCB was originally made as a surprise for a friend who enjoys keyboards, and turned out well enough that I thought I'd post it back open-source to the community, which is where I also learned from.
+This custom keyboard PCB was originally made as a surprise for a friend who enjoys keyboards and turned out well enough that I thought I'd post it back open-source to the community, which is where I also learned from.
 Specifically, Masterzen and his [keyboard design tutorial](https://www.masterzen.fr/2020/05/03/designing-a-keyboard-part-1/) went a long way in bridging my knowledge gaps and bringing this project to life.

 <br>